Share this Post

 Besides this, as we mentioned, it’s important to keep our bodies strong and efficient with strength work (which has another important advantage or side effect: it keeps us healthy and injury free).

-What makes the difference in the bigger picture is the mix of different components: strength and conditioning, intensity and cross training.
+What makes the difference in the bigger picture is the mix of different components—strength and conditioning, intensity, and cross-training —makes a difference in the bigger picture.

 Want to train for a mountain trail race or ultra, but you live in a flat place?
 No problem!
 We have lots of training plans for flat places–our two most popular are this 50k Ultramarathon Training Plan, and this 50 Mile Ultramarathon Training plan.